skazgr/my-wp-tweaks/theme-tweaks/reading-progress-bar/README.md

 # Reading Progress Bar

 Slim progress bar at the top of single posts, filling as the user scrolls.
-Accounts for the WordPress admin bar to avoid overlap.

 ## Installation